How DevOps Teams Automate with AWS CodeStar

 • Improve Code Quality

-• Incorporate security practices into the DevOps process
+• Incorporate best security practices into the AWS DevOps process

 • Improve productivity and collaboration across the entire team